Stata

 and repeat for a different part of the data.

 5. preserve and restore allow a broadly similar method.
-To save part of a dataset, the preserve and restore approach is wrapped up in the user-written savesome program on SSC.
+To save part of a dataset, the preserve and restore approach is wrapped up in the community-contributed savesome program on SSC.
 Use the ssc command to describe and, if you want, to install this program:

 . ssc describe savesome